hoobs-org/core/docs/api-reference.md

 ```

 ## System Information
-This API fetches information about the system Homebridge is running on.
+This API fetches information about the system.
 Non admin users only have access to the CPU and Memory load.

 ```sh
 GET /system